 The NJFB should encourage the state to promote public awareness during most active times of the year when farm machinery is traveling on public roads.
 The increased traffic on many rural roads has made transportation of farm equipment more difficult.
-The public awareness should also include the law that vehicles must slow down to the speed of the farm equipment before passing.
+The public awareness should also include a strong emphasis on include the law that vehicles must slow down to the speed of the farm equipment before passing.
+There also needs to be more public service announcements and enforcement of passing laws when farm equipment is passed on double yellow lines putting the farmer and other oncoming traffic at risk.